Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 {{< /tab >}}
 {{< tab "PowerShell" >}}

-The Powershell scripts below update the credentials on an existing Entra ID tenant:
+The Powershell scripts below update the credentials for an existing Entra ID tenant:

 ### Set a new client secret